 Rule 702.d.(2) establishes the requirements for Tier 2 financial assurance plans.
-These are the same as The difference from the requirements for Tier 1 financial assurance plans, except that they are focused on a threshold daily per-well production and an operator's percentage of inactive wells across its portfolio.
-Accordingly, the amounts of blanket bonds are higher, because Tier 2 operators are at a somewhatmaintaining higher risknumbers of orphaning their inactive wells.
+The difference from the requirements for Tier 1 financial assurance plans, in that they are focused on a threshold daily per-well production and an operator's percentage of inactive wells across its portfolio.
+Accordingly, the amounts of blanket bonds are higher, because Tier 2 operators are maintaining higher numbers of inactive wells.

 Rule 702.d.(3) establishes the requirements for Tier 3 financial assurance plans.
-Tier 3 operators may have the highest risk of orphaning their wells, because they have a higher percentage of low producing wells that generate relatively little revenue, and they are plugging a relatively low percentage of their wells.lower production thresholds or higher percentages of inactive wells.
-Accordingly, the Commission required Tier 3 operators to provide financial assurance that matches the fulldemonstrated cost of plugging, abandoning, and reclaiming the operator's wells and associated oil and gas locations.
-As with other Rules that require full-cost bonding, the Commission used \$78,000.00 as the amount to approximate a statewide average of the full costs of plugging, abandonment, and reclamation, for the reasons discussed above.
+Tier 3 operators may have the highest risk of orphaning their wells, because they have lower production thresholds or higher percentages of inactive wells.
+Accordingly, the Commission required Tier 3 operators to provide financial assurance that matches the demonstrated cost of plugging, abandoning, and reclaiming the operator's wells and associated oil and gas locations.

-To allow Tier 3 operators sufficient time to generate revenue to comply with the full-cost bonding requirement, Rule 702.d.(3) requires Tier 3 operators to provide financial assurance to increase each year as established in the form of a cash bond paid into a sinking fund.financial assurance plan.
-The Commission established a 10-year period for operators to fully comply with their financial assurance requirements, either by paying \$7,800 per well per year, or submitting 10% of the total financial assurance the operator is required to provide by Rule 702.d.(3).A, whichever is greater each year for ten years.
+To allow Tier 3 operators sufficient time to generate revenue to comply with the bonding requirement, Rule 702.d.(3) requires Tier 3 operators to provide financial assurance to increase each year as established in the financial assurance plan.
+The Commission established a 10-year period for operators to fully comply with their financial assurance requirements by submitting 10% of the total financial assurance the operator is required to provide by Rule 702.d.(3).A each year for ten years.

 The Commission recognizes that operators will have varying circumstances, and any number of factors may influence the full cost of plugging, abandonment, and reclamation for any given well, including but not limited to well depth, soil type, location size, and topsoil preservation.
-Accordingly, the Commission intends for Tier 3 operators to be able to defer increasing financial assurance that may be due in a year depending on whether the actual costs the operator expended to plug and abandon is greater than the annual increase and propose lower amounts than \$78,000 perof single well financial assurance as part of their financial assurance plans.
+Accordingly, the Commission intends for Tier 3 operators to be able to defer increasing financial assurance that may be due in a year depending on whether the actual costs the operator expended to plug and abandon is greater than the annual increase and propose lower amounts of single well financial assurance as part of their financial assurance plans.
 However, the Tier 3 operator will bear the burden of proving why the lower amount or deferral of payment is appropriate.